Code-switching: Types

 Most code-switching studies primarily focus on intra-sentential switching because it creates hybrid grammatical structures that require explanation.
 By contrast, the other types typically involve utterances that follow the grammar of a single language.
 Within intra-sentential switching, two major patterns are commonly distinguished: alternational and insertional.
 In alternational code-switching, a new mixed grammar emerges that combines elements of the two languages involved.
 In insertional code-switching, by contrast, elements from one language are inserted into the morphosyntactic frame of the other.
 Corroborating this typology, recent empirical work on social-media conversations reports that insertional code-mixing predominates, followed by congruent lexicalization and alternation.

 A portmanteau sentence is a particular type of intrasentential code-switching.
 It is a hybrid involving structures from two different languages in one sentence in which an item in one language is used as a bridge between portions of the sentence in languages which have differing word order typologies.
 It is more of a "syntactic blend" than the kind of lexical blend one sees in portmanteau words such as smog.

 Almedia Jacqueleline Toribio's study aims to answer a fundamental question: How do second language learners acquire the necessary knowledge to maintain structural coherence and make well-formedness judgments when using code-switched forms?
 The study reveals that there are two main beneficial aspects of code-switching.
-Both developmental patterns contribute to assessing methodological linguisitic constructs.
+Both developmental patterns contribute to assessing methodological linguistic constructs.
 Toribio offers an illustration of intrasentential code-switching, showcasing consistent grammatical patterns.
 Proficient bilingual individuals, equipped with advanced proficiency in both languages, engage in intra-sentential code alternations.

-'Intrasentential' code-switching vs. 'Insertional' code-switching
+Intrasentential vs. insertional

-Intrasentential code-switching should be distinguished from the related linguistic phenomenon of 'insertional code-switching'.
-Toribio defines 'Intrasentential code-switching' as the practice of switching between two languages within a single sentence structure while adhering to grammatical rules.
+Intrasentential code-switching should be distinguished from the related linguistic phenomenon of insertional code-switching.
+Toribio defines intrasentential code-switching as the practice of switching between two languages within a single sentence structure while adhering to grammatical rules.
 Skilled bilingual individuals, who are competent in both languages, can judge whether the acceptability of such code-switching is grammatically and functionally correct.

-Insertional code-switching is often referred to as 'borrowing' or 'tag-switching'.
-Toribio refers to 'Insertional code-switching' when lexical items from a secondary language are introduced into the primary language.
+Insertional code-switching is often referred to as borrowing or tag-switching.
+Toribio refers to insertional code-switching when lexical items from a secondary language are introduced into the primary language.
 These loan words are partially or fully assimilated into the secondary language, conforming to its phonological and morphological structure.
 Insertional code-switching serves a "pragmatic purpose, acting as sentence enhancers or indicating the speaker's attitude towards the context of an utterance."